-Following the Prime Minister’s address on Monday 23rd March, we have implemented with immediate effect the Royal College of Veterinary Surgeons’ (RCVS) advice that veterinary practices must reduce face-to-face contact, switching to providing emergency care only and fulfillment of urgent prescriptions.
+Following the Prime Minister’s address on Monday 23rd March, we have implemented with immediate effect the Royal College of Veterinary Surgeons’ (RCVS) advice that veterinary practices must reduce face-to-face contact, and implement social distancing measures.

 The RCVS Code of Professional Conduct states that it is the responsibility of vets to take steps to provide 24-hour emergency first aid and pain relief to animals.
 Even during this epidemic, we will need to continue to carry out this important work.
 The RCVS believes that veterinary surgeons who are providing this essential work can be considered key workers.
 Green Vets will therefore remain open to provide this essential service for your pets.

 We follow the RCVS (Royal College of Veterinary Surgeons) flowchart effective from 14th April 2020 (updated 19th May 2020) to help us make the decision which cases can be seen and which will be dealt with remotely:

 For those cases where a physical examination is not warranted under the current disease control measures, we offer telemedicine appointments at a reduced price of £22.
 These can be booked just like normal consultations by ringing 01904 393 393.
 You may be asked to send supporting photo and video material to help Rob and Anne diagnose your pet’s condition and dispense appropriate medication.
 In addition to this, we still operate a 24/7 service for urgent cases.
 We will never abandon an animal in need.

 Always first ring the surgery on 01904 393 393 so we can give you an allocated slot in case you need to come in.
 This also applies to collecting medication for your pet.
 For security and drug-control reasons, medication can not be left outside.
 It will be handed to you by a member of staff in the car park.
 Payment can no longer take place in the clinic, please pay up-front over the phone before collecting medication.